-Secular Buddhism is not a ‘school’ of Buddhism
+Secular dharma is not a ‘school’ of traditional Buddhism

-Awakening in the context in which we find ourselves – 21st century Aotearoa New Zealand – this framework is in essence a pragmatic programme for human flourishing which allows us to ignore metaphysical beliefs and religious truth-claims.
+A secular dharma offers a framework for a more mindful, ethical and compassionate life.
+Awakening in the context in which we find ourselves – 21st century Aotearoa New Zealand – this framework is in essence a pragmatic programme for human flourishing without the need to adopt metaphysical beliefs.

-If you’re interested in finding out more about a secular approach to Buddhism, take a look at the Secular Buddhism in Aotearoa New Zealand website.
+If you’re interested in finding out more about a secular approach to the dharma, take a look at the Secular Buddhism in Aotearoa New Zealand website.